-- Email from ALERT@helenacollege.edu - Scrolling banners located throughout both the Donaldson and Airport Campuses - TV Monitors located on the Donaldson and Airport Campuses - Scrolling banner on the website: www.helenacollege.edu - Emergency text notification via subscriber cell phone
+- Helena College Email Notice - Scrolling banners located throughout both the Donaldson and Airport Campuses - TV Monitors located on the Donaldson and Airport Campuses - Scrolling banner on the website: www.helenacollege.edu - Emergency text notification via subscriber cell phone on campus.
+These significant emergencies include all hazards such as natural disasters, environmental emergencies, weather emergencies, terrorist attacks, fires and other similar situations."
+Emergency notifications will be issued without delay.
+The emergency notification will utilize the same methods as those utilized by timely warnings and may include disseminating information to the press by the Dean/CEO or designee.

-Anyone with information believing a timely warning is necessary should report the situation to the Associate Dean of Academic & Student Affairs, via phone 406.447.6928, or in person, Room 102M Donaldson campus.
+Anyone with information believing a timely warning is necessary should report the situation to the Executive Director of Compliance & Financial Aid, via phone 406.447.6900, or in person at the Donaldson campus.

 Helena College has gone to great lengths to ensure there is an emergency notification system in place to ensure the safety of all members of the college community.
-An emergency notification is issued "when it is determined there is a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.
-These significant emergencies include all hazards such as natural disasters, environmental emergencies, weather emergencies, terrorist attacks, fires and other similar situations."
-Emergency notifications will be issued without delay The emergency notification will utilize the same methods as those utilized by timely warnings and may include disseminating information to the press by the Dean/CEO or designee.
+An emergency notification is issued "when it is determined there is a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring